SanChai20/Flexi-Proxy/public/legal/en/TERMS_OF_SERVICE.md

 ## 7. Data Usage and Privacy

-We act as a technical intermediary and do not store, process, or use your API credentials or data for any purpose other than forwarding requests.
+We act as a technical intermediary and do not process, or use your API credentials or data for any purpose other than forwarding requests.
 We do not use user-provided information for any illegal purposes.
 Please refer to our Privacy Policy for more information.

 ## 8. Termination